 We guarantee you housing in campus residence halls your freshman and sophomore years.
 Many students stay on beyond their sophomore year.
-Juniors and seniors can also live on campus at the Archbishop Murphy Apartments, which provide greater flexibility for upper-class students.
+Juniors and seniors can also live on campus at the Archbishop Murphy Apartments, the Douglas Apartments, and Vi Hillbert Hall, which provide greater flexibility for upper-class students.
 Each residence hall is its own unique community with a distinct personality.

 Residence halls and apartments are safe, secure and comfortable social hubs.
 You’ll enjoy a whirlwind of activities within the briefest of walks—a movie on one of several big screen TVs, open mic in the Hawk’s Nest Bistro, a late-night ice cream run to the Cave in Campion.
 Be warned: it is possible to have too much to do.
 Not recommended but possible: getting from bed to class in five minutes.

 If location is everything, then we have it all.
 Seattle University is a beautiful backyard sanctuary (really!) tucked into an urban neighborhood.
 On campus, our facilities are state-of-the-art.
 Here’s some of what you have to look forward to in your surroundings at Seattle University: